OmarElayat/ESP8266_LCD_and_HC-SR04_interfaceWith_PIC16F877A/README.md

 **User Guide:**
 1) Create a new google sheet
 2) Deploy a google Apps script for the generated sheet by copying the attached script. file and modifying the spreadsheet ID with your sheet ID.
-You can add other modifications to the script. ex: number of columns, date and time format, title of the columns,...etc
+You can add other modifications to the script.gs ex: number of columns, date and time format, title of the columns,...etc
 3) Using the web app URL generated in 2, Create a scenario on PushingBox, add an action, choose the service to use and eventually write the text to send
 4) Modify esp8266_send_api() function in the header file with your scenario unique identifier i.e. DeviceID or "devid".
 Use it to run the right scenario.